wunderwuzzi23/blog/content/posts/2024/deepseek-ai-prompt-injection-to-xss-and-account-takeover.md

 This post demonstrated how it is possible for a prompt injection to entirely take over a user's account if an application is vulnerable to XSS, which the LLM can exploit.

-Kudos to the DeepSeek team for mitigationg this vulnerability quickly. 謝謝!
+Kudos to the DeepSeek team for mitigating this vulnerability quickly.

 Hope this was interesting and insightful.